PierreBlanchart/ModelSelection/README.md

 ## Forecasting using Dynamic Model Selection

 This package optimizes muti-step model selection strategies in the context of multiple-step-ahead multivariate pseudo-periodic time series forecasting.
-The core method, MaDyMos (Multiple-step-ahead Dynamic Model Selection), uses observations about the past local performance of each model to issue a model selection strategy running on the whole prediction horizon.
+The core method, MaDyMoS (Multiple-step-ahead Dynamic Model Selection), uses observations about the past local performance of each model to issue a model selection strategy running on the whole prediction horizon.
 As new observations become available, the model is able to update the current model selection strategy in an online way, and as such, is designed for fine-grained and reactive management of complex dynamical systems.

 The typical application scenario is the following: